 Spring is upon us here in Oklahoma City, which means warmer temperatures and plentiful rain.
 Although we look forward to blooming flowers and green grass this time of year, there’s one unwelcome visitor we don’t look forward to seeing: termites.
+Termites mean you’ll probably have to contact some termite control experts, if you do happen to get an infestation.

 According to the U.S. Department of Agriculture Forest Service, Oklahoma is in the Region 2 Termite Infestation Probability (TIP) Zone, meaning the potential for termite damage in our state is significant.
 For this reason, it is important to know the facts about termites and the damage they can cause in your home or business.
 If you find that you have termites at your building then you should make sure that you get yourself a pest control team involved as soon as possible.
 You might also want to check that they also have good pest control software, as this way they will be more reliable as a business.